 Are there opportunities to teach?

-Yes!
-Our focus this year is on Education programming.
-Company members have the option to teach company class and they will have the opportunity to teach in our residencies and facilitate all workshops.
+Education Programs.
+Collective members will have the have the opportunity to teach collective class and they will have the opportunity to co-facilitate our education residencies and workshops.

 Additionally, SLMDances consistently engages in discussions, lectures, and conferences centered around issues relevant to the arts, African diaspora, feminism, race, culture and cultural organizing.
 Attending these lectures and events contribute to our collaborative research and creative processes.